 The Bank's History

 The grandeur of the exterior is rivaled only by its interior.
-The square two storey banking room retains its high marble wainscot and ornamental plaster on the upper walls and ceilings and most notably its vault.
-Across the back, on the main floor are two offices, octagonal in shape each room has a marble fireplace and views of the Chesapeake.
-The upper storey or mezzanine is supported by Corinthian columns of simulated marble and wrought iron railings.
-This area not only overlooks the main bank room, but offers beautiful views of the Bay as well.
+The two story banking room retains its high marble wainscot and ornamental plaster and most notably the original vault is still in place.
+Two unique octagon shaped rooms, each host a fireplace and views of the Chesapeake.
+The mezzanine level is supported by columns of marble and wrought iron railings.
+This area overlooks the grand room below and also beautiful views of the Bay.
 Bronze and brass hardware, natural wood paneling, trim and doors complete the original interior detailing.

-For more than fifty years First National Bank was an important part of daily life in Havre de Grace, before closing its doors in 1958.
-Over the next few decades the building would see several different retail applications before becoming vacant and ultimately up for sale in 2008.
+The First National Bank was an important part of daily life in Havre de Grace for over 50 years, closing its doors in 1958.